Orienting Borel Graphs: Introduction

 If $X$ is a standard Borel space and $\mu$ is a Borel measure on $X$, then the Borel and $\mu$-measurable orientation numbers are defined similarly:

 \end{dfn}

-For example, $\o(G)=\lceil d/2\rceil$ whenever $G$ is a $d$-regular finite graph, $\o(G)=1$ whenever $G$ is acyclic, and an undirectable forest of lines, as in \cite[6.8]{KM}, is equivalent to a 2-regular Borel graph with $\o_B(G)=2$.
+For example, $\o(G)=\lceil d/2\rceil$ whenever $G$ is a $d$-regular finite graph, $\o(G)=1$ whenever $G$ is acyclic, and an undirectable forest of lines, as in \cite[Example 6.8]{KM}, is equivalent to a 2-regular Borel graph with $\o_B(G)=2$.

 These notions have already appeared implicitly in the literature on descriptive graph combinatorics.
-For instance, in \cite{Marks}, Marks finds 3-regular graphs with $\o_\mu(G)\leq2$ but $\o_B(G)=3$.
+In \cite{Marks}, Marks finds 3-regular graphs with $\o_\mu(G)\leq2$ which admit no sourceless orientations, or equivalently with $\o_B(G)=3$.
 And the Luzin-Novikov uniformization theorem says that if $o_B(G)\leq \aleph_0$, then it is equal to the number of (not necessarily injective) functions needed to generate $G$.
-So, we can rephrase a long-standing open problem as follows.
+This is closely related to the parameter $k_{\mathcal B}$ studied by Cs\'oka, Lippner, and Pikhurko~\cite{clp}, and we can rephrase a long-standing open problem as follows:

 \begin{prb}{\cite[Problem 4.8]{KM16}} If $\o_B(G)$ and $\chi_B(G)$ are finite, does it follow that

 \end{prb}

 Further, orientation numbers provide an interesting test case for adapting methods from finite combinatorics.
 In the classical setting, $\o(G)$ is well understood in terms of partitions of $G$ into sidewalks.\footnote{A sidewalk is graph where each component has at most 1 cycle, i.e.~where bicycles are not allowed.
 These are sometimes called psuedoforests.}